h4em/2023-election-app/README.md

 - Made it somewhat responsive with CSS Flexbox.

 ## Data integrity
-It would be a damn shame if lookup was to produce false results, so i ran some tests, and for the majority of cases the data should check out.
+Here are some screenshots comparing my results with the official ones.
+For majority of cases they should check out.
 <p align="center">
   <img src="res/res-comp-wwa.png" alt="wwa" height="512px">
   <img src="res/res-comp-sowin.png" alt="sowin" height="512px">